![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 storyteller.
 The first scholar, who introduced Yacob's thought to the

 Canada to Ethiopia in the 1950s.
-Summer proved that the author of the Treatise
+Sumner proved that the author of the Treatise

 He lived in Ethiopia in